Wealthfront's Home Planning Guide

 Deciding where to buy is often almost as big of a decision as which home to buy.
 For those living in urban areas like New York or San Francisco, a fairly common question that arises is whether or not to make the move to the suburbs.

-A huge draw of the suburbs is you can often get a larger home for the same budget.
-But, on the other hand, there are many perks and conveniences of city life that can't be easily replaced when you move away.
+A major draw of the suburbs is you can sometimes get a larger home for the same budget.
+But, on the other hand, there are many perks and conveniences of city life that can’t be easily replaced when you move away.
+This is worth considering when you work through the decision to buy a home.

 Aside from size of home you can get for your money, there are a number of other factors to consider and trade-offs to think through when deciding on the location to buy that's right for you: